BenjaminUrquhart/CIO/README.md

 # CIO
 Input/Output Stream wrapper for JDA Channel objects

 Fair warning: for some reason this does not work with the `java.util.Scanner` class.
-Also this does not work on OSX (Windows only)

 InputStream:
 - TextChannel: Working